jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

   <https://www.w3.org/WAI/standards-guidelines/atag/>`__

-These are good places to familiarize yourself with accessibility best practices for developing web sites (WCAG) and web applications (ARIA).
-Note that although WCAG was created primarily for static web sites, the guidelines are nonetheless applicable to web apps like JupyterLab.
+These are good places to familiarize yourself with accessibility best practices for developing websites (WCAG) and web applications (ARIA).
+Note that although WCAG was created primarily for static websites, the guidelines are nonetheless applicable to web apps like JupyterLab.

 One resource that is often particularly helpful for developers looking for